 The Rise of Microsoft Windows NT

 Early versions of Microsoft Windows were pretty primitive by modern standards.
 Microsoft intended for Windows to be an interim solution.
 It started out as a graphical interface that ran atop MS-DOS, making DOS easier to use.
-The understanding that both Windows and DOS would one day be replaced by a more advanced operating system known as OS/2.
+The understanding that both Windows and DOS would one day give way to a more advanced operating system known as OS/2.
 OS/2 was supposed to be a collaboration between Microsoft and IBM, but as Windows grew in popularity, the two companies had a falling out.
 After that, Microsoft decided to create its own modern OS.
 This became known as Windows NT, and it’s the direct ancestor of modern-day versions of Microsoft Windows, including Windows XP, 7, 8 and 10.

 Windows 1.0 and 2.0 had some success in the market, if only because they were from Microsoft, but it was Windows 3.x that really swept over the industry.
 The first version in this series, Windows 3.0, replaced the clunky MS-DOS Executive with a much more user-friendly interface called Program Manager.
 Like the Springboard on modern iOS devices, this only allowed you to launch applications.
 File management was relegated to a program called File Manager, which was little better than MS-DOS executive.
 Windows wouldn’t get Macintosh-like graphical file management until Windows 95.